 Penguins are the most common birds and four species are considered to be true Antarctic penguins, Adelie, Chinstrap, Emperor and Gentoo.
 Flightless, these unique birds appear clumsy on land as they sway and waddle.
 On entering the sea though, they demonstrate the grace and skills that have seen them master their harsh environment.

-On and beneath the sea, seals, like penguin so seemingly clumsy on land, demonstrate their agility in water.
-Fur, weddell, crabeater and elephant seals may all be seen as bobbing heads in the ocean or lumbering in rocky coves or on ice floes with their pups.
+On land, seals, like penguins, are seemingly clumsy but demonstrate their agility in the water.
+Fur, Weddell, crabeater and elephant seals may all be seen as bobbing heads in the ocean or lumbering in rocky coves or on ice floes with their pups.
 A bull elephant seal may weigh up to four tons, quite a sight as he jealously guards his harem of females from rivals.

-While in Antarctic, or on the seaborne approach keep your eyes peeled for whales.
-Blue, right, sei, humpback, minke, fin, and sperm whale arrive in summer to sieve krill by the ton through their enormous mouths.
-You may also catch sight of the Orca, or killer whale, as it remorselessly hunts down seal and penguin.
+While in Antarctica, keep your eyes peeled for whales.
+Blue, right, sei, humpback, minke, fin, and sperm whales arrive in summer to sieve krill by the ton through their enormous mouths.
+You may also catch sight of the Orca, or killer whale, as it remorselessly hunts down seal and penguin during one of the Antarctica Cruises on offer from ROL Cruise.